-Motor vehicle safety is the use of education, partnerships and evidence based programs to promote safety on roads.
+Motor vehicle safety programming uses education, partnerships, policy and evidence based programs to improve roadway safety.
 Topics can include:

-Teens in the Driver Seat is a free program offered to Nebraska schools.
+Teens in the Driver Seat is a free peer-to-peer traffic safety program available to Nebraska junior and senior high schools.
 The program provides free materials and help in carrying out activities.
 TDS has shown a decrease in 16 of the 17 risky driving behaviors surveyed.
-More information about the success of TDS can be found on the trend report.
+More information about the success of the program can be found on the trend report.

 TDS focuses on the top five risks for teen drivers:

-Fill out the 2018-2019 application to be considered as a TDS school.
+Get started today by filling out the junior high and/or high school application to be considered a TDS school.

 Parents play a key role in keeping their teen safe at the wheel.
 Parents who are supportive, involved and enforce driving restrictions can lower their teen's crash risk by 50 percent.